RING CELEBRATION QUICK LIST

-Students will only be permitted entry at their designated entry time, as verified by their printed or digital ticket.
-Early arrivals to the Meadows Center will be held in a staging area until their designated time.
+Students will only be permitted entry at their designated 30 -minute time slot, as verified by their printed or digital ticket.
+Early arrivals to the Meadows Center will be directed to return at their designated time.
 Late arrivals will be held until the next available latecomer time period, occurring every 90 minutes.

 Dress the Part

 Make sure to wear festive maroon and gold for thematic pictures capturing this exciting moment.
 Please wear shoes that are comfortable enough to walk outside and near potentially wet areas around Spring Lake.

 Ring recipients are welcome to bring guests to celebrate with them.
 Please note that, in order to adhere to CDC guidelines, there will be a limit of 4 guests per participant at the Spring 2021 Ring Celebration.
 These guests may observe from the viewing area, but will not escort recipients when they receive their rings or to the official fountain for the traditional ring plunge.
 Guests can watch the ring plunge from the guest viewing area and meet ring recipients in the parking lot afterward.

 Please consider how weather conditions, walking distances, and large crowds will affect the health, safety, and comfort of your guests.
 Concessions will not be open for this event, so please encourage your guests to bring their own bottled water.

 The Official Class Ring is reserved exclusively for currently-enrolled graduate students, degree-holding alumni, and undergraduate students who have completed 75 cumulative credit hours.
 The Ring Celebration is an event reserved exclusively for participation by Bobcats wearing the Official Class Ring, provided by Balfour.

 - The top of the ring features the Texas “lone star” set upon an oak-and-laurel wreath.
 Around the crown of the ring are the words "Texas State University" and the founding date of 1899.